History of Hungary: Foundation

 The first free parliamentary election, held in May 1990, was effectively a plebiscite on communism.
-The revitalized and reformed communists performed poorly despite having more than the usual advantages of an "incumbent" party.
+The revitalized and reformed communists performed poorly.
 Populist, center-right, and liberal parties fared best, with the MDF winning 43% of the vote and the SZDSZ capturing 24%.
 Under Prime Minister József Antall, the MDF formed a center-right coalition government with the Independent Smallholders' Party and the Christian Democratic People's Party to command a 60% majority in the parliament.
-Parliamentary opposition parties included SZDSZ, the Hungarian Socialist Party, and Fidesz.

-Between by June 1991, the Soviet troops ("Southern Army Group") left Hungary.
+By June 1991, the Soviet troops ("Southern Army Group") left Hungary.
 The total number of Soviet military and civilian personnel stationed in Hungary was around 100,000, having at their disposal approximately 27,000 military equipment.
 The withdrawal was performed with 35,000 railway cars.
 The last units commanded by general Viktor Silov crossed the Hungarian-Ukrainian border at Záhony-Chop.

 Péter Boross succeeded as prime minister after Antall died in December 1993.
 The Antall/Boross coalition governments struggled to create a reasonably well-functioning parliamentary democracy in a market-economy, and to manage the related political, social and economic crises resulting from the collapse of the former Communist system.
 The massive decline in living standards led to a massive loss of political support.

-In the May 1994 election, the Socialists won a plurality of votes and 54% of the seats (with the new Prime Minister, Gyula Horn) after a campaign focused largely on economic issues and the substantial decline in living standards since 1990.
-This signaled a wish to turn back to the relative security and stability of the socialist era, but voters rejected both right and left-wing extremist solutions – no such party gained seats in parliament.
+In the May 1994 election, the Socialists won a plurality of votes and 54% of the seats (with the new prime minister, Gyula Horn) after a campaign focused largely on economic issues and the substantial decline in living standards since 1990.
+This signaled a wish to turn back to the relative security and stability of the socialist era, but voters rejected both right and left-wing extremist solutions.
 After its disappointing result in the election, leadership of the Fidesz party opted for an ideological shift from a liberal to a conservative party.
 This caused a severe split in the membership and many members left for the other liberal party, the SZDSZ, which formed a coalition with the socialists, leading to a more than two-thirds majority.